Evofosfamide: Pharmacology

-Evofosfamide is essentially inactive under normal oxygen levels.
+Evofosfamide is largely inactive under normal oxygen levels.
 In areas of hypoxia, evofosfamide becomes activated and converts to an alkylating cytotoxic agent resulting in DNA cross-linking.
 This renders cells unable to replicable their DNA and divide, leading to apoptosis.
 This investigational therapeutic approach of targeting the cytotoxin to hypoxic zones in tumors may cause less broad systemic toxicity that is seen with untargeted cytotoxic chemotherapies.

 The activation of evofosfamide to the active drug Br-IPM and the mechanism of action (MOA) via cross-linking of DNA is shown schematically below: